jkeiser/syschat/README.md

 * **The "send message" box is disabled while sending.**

   This prevents jamming the send button over and over.
+We also clear the text box when it has successfully sent to make it obvious the message is sent, preventing the user from sending it again.

+  We could have just cleared the message in the first place instead of disabling, which would have had the same effect, but then if the message *failed* to send it would just get lost forever.
+This way you get another try on failure.

 * **New messages do not show up immediately after sending.**